habibks/partitioner/README.md

 What is it?
 -------------

 Static utility method that divide a list in sublists with a desired size.
 Example, partitioning a list containing [1,2,3,4,5] with a size of 2 return [1,2],[3,4],[5].

-Throw IllegalArgumentException when List is null or size is less or equal to zero.

 How to use
 -------------
   ```
  List<List<Element>> result = Partitioner.partition(list<Element>, size);
   ```